-- Invite her out for an ice cream and judging from how she reacts, ask is she would like to be your girlfriend.
+- Invite her out for ice cream, and judging from how she reacts, ask if she would like to be your girlfriend.

 - Wait for the right moment.
 There will usually come a time when it feels right to ask her out.

-The ideal first date would be somewhere where you can spend time along, without the pressures of anyone around to make her feel more nervous.
-Going for a walk, a state park or a quiet diner are all good ideas.
+The ideal first date would be somewhere where you can spend time alone, without the pressures of anyone around to make her feel more nervous.
+Going for a walk, a state park, or a quiet diner are all good ideas.

 Do Not Move Too Fast

 If you move too fast, she may end up not knowing how to deal with the situation.
-This can lead to her avoiding you, not answering your phone calls or lying about stupid things in order to try to keep you away.
-These are signs that you're going to fast or that she's not into you.
+This can lead to her avoiding you, not answering your phone calls, or lying about stupid things in order to try to keep you away.
+These are signs that you're going too fast or that she's not into you.

 Final Thoughts and Advice

 Dating a shy girl is not much different than dating any other girl, except for the fact that you'll have to spend a lot more time making sure she is comfortable and that you're not moving too fast.

 The first few months or weeks (depending on the girl) will be slow until the girl starts opening up to you.
 After she does this, you'll soon find out more things about her and will probably figure out why she was so shy in the first place.

 Just be sure to relieve any of the pressure she'll be feeling of overcoming her shyness and show her your support and love.
 This is key in dating a shy girl and maintaining that relationship.
 Be open with her and honest, and she'll do the same with you.